KustoszApp/docs/source/installation/containers.md

 Password that you will use to log in to Kustosz in your browser.

-If omitted, random password will be generated, unless `KUSTOSZ_SKIP_PASSWORD_GENERATION` is also set.
-Password value will be displayed in container log.
+If omitted, random password will be generated.
+Both username and password will be printed in container log, if user was created.

 When running multiple containers through docker-compose or podman pods, this variable should be set **only** in `kustosz_api` container.

-### `KUSTOSZ_SKIP_PASSWORD_GENERATION`
+### `KUSTOSZ_SKIP_CREATE_USER`

-By default, container entrypoint will generate random password for `admin` user and print it in log.
-This password is only used if `admin` user doesn't already exist.
-Since this is very fast operation, it is generally safe to run it every time the container starts.
-However, you might want to set this variable to prevent misleading log from appearing.

-If `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD` are set, they will be used instead and password will not be generated or displayed in log.

-If you set this variable and **don't** set `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD`, no user will be created.
-If this is your first time starting Kustosz, you won't be able to log in until you create new user manually.
+You need user account to access the application.
+By default, container entry script will create user for you, using `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD` variables when available.
+You can skip automatic user creation by setting this variable.

+Note that user is created only if it doesn't already exist.

 ### `KUSTOSZ_IMPORT_CHANNELS_DIR`